-R{\square} = the resistivity of the embedded resistor material (ohms/square),
+R{\Box} = the resistivity of the embedded resistor material (ohms/square),

-Equations (B.1) and (B.2) provide the full range of possible resistance values that can result from a one standard deviation variation in the length, width and/or thickness of the embedded resistor.
-Similar tolerance analysis models for embedded resistors appears in [17] and [18].
+Equations (B.1) and (B.2) provide us the full range of possible resistance values that can result from a one standard deviation variation in the length, width and/or thickness of the embedded resistor.
+A similar tolerance analysis model for embedded resistors appears in [16].

 One could estimate the variation in fabricated resistor values by averaging $\Delta R{f\uparrow}$ and $\Delta R{f\downarrow}$ from (B.1) and (B.2).
 This estimate of variation is, however, conservative, i.e., it will predict a variation that is greater than (or equal to) the standard deviation obtained via the Monte Carlo analysis.
-Estimating the standard deviation in this way was found to be accurate only for resistors with values greater than ~2000 ohms.
-For smaller values of resistance, the estimated standard deviation could be as much 2 to 3 times larger than the standard deviation obtained via the Monte Carlo analysis.
+Estimating the standard deviation in this way was found to be accurate only for resistors with values greater than ~2000 ohms, for smaller values of resistance, the estimated standard deviation could be as much 2 to 3 times larger than the standard deviation obtained via the Monte Carlo analysis.